 The ultimate betrayal.
 A knife to the heart.
-He cheated.
+He cheated on me.

 Can the relationship be saved?
 Can you ever trust him again?
 What is a relationship without trust?

 Great questions.
 While your world is falling apart around you, let me shine a light on some answers.
-In this episode, I’ll share with you the three steps to begin the healing process so you can move on and make this work… if that’s what you want to do.
+In this episode, I’ll share with you the 3 steps to begin the healing process so you can move on and make this work… if that’s what you want to do.

 You’ll learn how to build trust again, how to finally be heard and understood, and how to encourage your partner to be the loyal and monogamous man you need.